evmcnb/quartz/content/full/Hashimoto's thyroiditis.md

 date: 2023-09-27
 ---

 Hashimoto's Disease, also known as Hashimoto's Thyroiditis, is an **autoimmune** disorder that affects the thyroid gland.
-It is the **most common cause** of [[Hypothyroidism]], where the immune system mistakenly attacks and damages the thyroid, leading to reduced thyroid hormone production.
+It is the **most common cause** of [[Full/Hypothyroidism]], where the immune system mistakenly attacks and damages the thyroid, leading to reduced thyroid hormone production.

 **_Hashimoto’s thyroiditis_** can initially cause a **_goitre_**, after which there is **_atrophy_** (wasting) of the thyroid gland.